Bash-it/bash-it/README.md

 1. Check a clone of this repo: `git clone http://github.com/revans/bash-it.git ~/.bash_it`
 2. Run `~/.bash_it/install.sh` (it automatically backs up your `~/.bash_profile`)
 3. Edit your `~/.bash_profile` file in order to customize bash-it.

-**NOTE:**
-The install script will also prompt you asking if you use [Jekyll](https://github.com/mojombo/jekyll).
-This is to set up the `.jekyllconfig` file, which stores info necessary to use the Jekyll plugin.

 ## Help Screens